hackergrrl/git-ssb-intro/README.md

 front-end that also packages a Scuttlebot server.
 This involves getting an "invite" to the scuttlebot network.
 This isn't a strict requirement, but an invite means you'll have other peers willing to share your log around the network, which is necessary for git-ssb to be useful.
-Stop by #ssb on Freenode via IRC and ask for an invite -- there are many folks who are happy to provide them.
+Stop by #scuttlebutt on Freenode via IRC and ask for an invite -- there are many folks who are happy to provide them.

 ## Installing git-ssb